SauliusRam/expedition-essentials/README.md

 ## How to pack and unpack camps

 ### Packing camp
-Place the camping crate block again and shift right-click on the block - camp will pack in **10 seconds**.
+Place the camping crate block and shift right-click on the block - camp will pack in **10 seconds**.

 ### Unpacking camp

 Place camping crate wherever you want and **shift right-click on the block**.
-Wherever you stand will be **the middle of the camp**. **Stand back and watch you camp set up!**
+Wherever you stand will be **the middle of the camp**. **Stand back and watch your camp set up!**

 ### Using presets